chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 end of the row, and select `Delete Project`.

 When a project is deleted, any resources in that project are removed from that project.
 For ingested resources, it could take several hours for every resource to be removed from the project.
-If the resource was only in the deleted project then that resource will become unassigned.
+If the resource was only in the deleted project, then that resource will become unassigned.

 #### Project Policies